-- b.
-Click Edit Connections in the main toolbar.
-Select a connection and click 🖾 in the Edit Connections dialog. - 2.
+- 1. Open the Connection dialog for an existing connection: - Click Edit Connections in the main toolbar.
+Select a connection and click I in the Edit Connections dialog. - Select View | My Connections.
+In the My Connections pane, select a connection and click CEdit. - 2.
 Select the Environment tab in the Connection dialog. - 3.
 Click Detect Environment Information. - Note: To successfully view all environment information requested by Benchmark Factory, the login account used in the connection must have sufficient permissions.

-To display environment information in the New/Edit Job wizard
+To collect environment information in the Job wizard

-- 1. Open the New Job Wizard or select a job and open the Edit Job wizard.
+- 1. Click New or Edit Job to open the Job Wizard.

 - 2. Select the Database Under Test page.

 - 3. (New job) Select a connection.

 - 4. Click Detect Environment Information.

-- i Note: To successfully view all environment information requested by Benchmark Factory, the login account used in the connection must have sufficient permissions.
+- Note: To successfully view all environment information requested by Benchmark Factory, the login account used in the connection must have sufficient permissions.